-With this, and future, releases we provide HSpot via a downloadable installer script.
+With this, and any future releases that may be made, we provide HSpot via a downloadable installer script.
 HSpot should be installed on the computer where you want to run it.
 The start-up script is not configured to allow it to run on an X-terminal.
 You can run them across a Sparc network if it is installed on a disk that is NFS mounted across the network.
 The first step is to download the software from the HSC web page onto your hard disk (http://herschel.esac.esa.int/).
 If you have earlier versions of HSpot, you should be able to upgrade gracefully by installing the software in the same directory as your previous installation.